icann/rst-test-specs/etc/index.md

 * [rst-test-specs.yaml](rst-test-specs.yaml)
   is the machine-readable version, intended to be consumed by internal ICANN clients.
-Like the HTML file above, this file is a build artefact and is updated once per week.
+Like the HTML file above, this file is a build artifact and is updated once per week.
 The YAML file is the normative reference, other representations are informational only.